-We come now to what is possibly the most comforting, hope filled verse in the Old Testament.
+We come now to what is possibly the most comforting, hope filled verse in the entire Old Testament.
 It explains our relationship with God.
 It defines our salvation.
 It clarifies our justification.
 It removes all doubts as to how we obtain God’s good life.

 But let’s back up a minute shall we?